meysamhadeli/booking-modular-monolith/README.md

 - :sparkle: Using `CQRS` implementation with `MediatR` library.
 - :sparkle: Using `Postgres` for `write side` database.
 - :sparkle: Using `MongoDB` for `read side` database.
-- :sparkle: Using `Event Store` for `write side` of Booking Microservice/Module to store all `historical change` of aggregate.
+- :sparkle: Using `Event Store` for `write side` of Booking Module to store all `historical change` of aggregate.
 - :sparkle: Using `Inbox Pattern` for ensuring message idempotency for receiver and `Exactly once Delivery`.
 - :sparkle: Using `Outbox Pattern` for ensuring no message is lost and there is at `At Least One Delivery`.
 - :sparkle: Using `Unit Testing` for testing small units and mocking our dependencies with `Nsubstitute`.